magento/devdocs/guides/v2.2/contributor-guide/contributing_dod.md

 There are a small number of use cases for unit tests in Magento.
 The nature of our code and development practices make it increasingly hard to write and maintain high-quality unit tests.
 Many of them end up being replaced by integration tests or are practically useless from the beginning due to how much mocking is needed to make them pass.

-For these reasons, most of the time an integration test is likely the preferred test type but here are some cases when you would still want to use them:
+For these reasons, most of the time an integration test is likely the preferred test type but below are some cases when you would still want to use unit tests.

 Classes and methods that:

-*  Have little to no dependencies.
+*  Have few or no dependencies.
    *  The test must not be directly coupled to the collaborators of the test subject.
-If the collaborators are solely responsible for the behavior of the tested subject, it won't be a good unit test.
+If the collaborators are solely responsible for the behavior of the tested subject, it will not be a good unit test.
-*  Do not interact with resources like database, file system, 3rd party systems etc.
+*  Do not interact with resources like databases, the file system, 3rd party systems, etc.
-*  Can be covered by a black box test
+*  Can be covered by a black box test.
    *  The test must not be a mirror of the code.
-Instead the test must validate the contract of the method or class is upheld by the implementation.
+Instead, the test must validate that the contract of the method or class is upheld by the implementation.
 Specific implementations may be weak in certain areas so specific corner cases could cover that logic while still being a black box test.
 *  Would not be easily foreseen to have dependencies in the future.
    *  This can be hard to predict but a good example of when it would be unlikely is a simple utility class that performs some standalone operation.
 By contrast, a helper would be very likely to have dependencies by nature.

 Examples:

-*  Utility classes (like `\Magento\Framework\Math\Random`).
+*  Utility classes such as `\Magento\Framework\Math\Random`.
-*  Simple classes that can also be used independently (like `\Magento\Framework\Api\SortOrder`).
+*  Simple classes that can also be used independently such as `\Magento\Framework\Api\SortOrder`.
 *  Algorithms that perform calculation or parsing.

 And by explicit contrast here are some things NOT to cover:

 *  Classes/methods with numerous dependencies.
-   *  Creation of Unit tests for such classes will result in creation of a lot of mocks and writing complex test logic (that most likely follows code to large extend and as a result we will have fragile and hard to maintain tests)
+   *  Creation of unit tests for such classes will result in the creation of many mocks and writing complex test logic (that most likely follows code to large extend and as a result we will have fragile and hard to maintain tests)
 *  Classes/methods interacting with resources directly or indirectly.
-*  Glue/wiring.
+*  Glue/wiring
    *  Mostly passing data between collaborators and has no or small amount of logic so it can be covered indirectly by integration/functional tests.

 Examples:

 *  Controllers
    *  They are the "glue" that connects different app layers.
-They shouldn't contain any business logic and should only be responsible for directing request/response information to/from services.
+They should not contain any business logic and should only be responsible for directing request/response information to/from services.
 They can be tested via integration or functional tests.
 Also, controller-specific tests will likely be rendered useless and ultimately deleted at some point in the context of the service isolation initiative which makes this idea much more important.
 *  Model triad classes (Model/Resource Model/Collection)
    *  They have many dependencies and interact with resources.
 *  Factories